oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     Your NETWORK_PROTOCOL should not be encrypted and read 'tcp'

-3. This allows you to intercept traffic on port 1521 and generates a pcap file.
+3. This allows you to intercept traffic on port 1521 and generates a packet capture (pcap) file.

     ````
     <copy>./tls_tcpdump_traffic.sh pdb1</copy>